DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   = Financial plan <fp>

-  In order to understand the economic feasibility of the platform, the DreamSpot team firstly analyzed the total number of users which will use the platform, assuming that each user will travel 1 or 2 times per year (an average of 1.5 travels per user).
+  In order to understand the economic feasibility of the platform, the DreamSpot team firstly analyzed the total number of users which will use the platform, assuming that each user will travel 1 or 2 times per year (an average of 1,5 travels per user).
 The team calculated to gain a total of 2000 active users the first year, with 200 of them buying a premium plan.
-Specifically, a maximum of 20 people will buy the premium plan in-store thanks to a collaboration with local supermarkets and electronic stores, which in exchange, will get a 7% and 20% commission respectively, value decided based on where end users are more prone to see the product. \
+Specifically, a maximum of 20 people will buy the premium plan in-store thanks to a collaboration with local supermarkets and electronic stores, which in exchange will get a 7% and 20% commission respectively.
+Percentages are decided based on where end users are more prone to see the product.
 For the remaining premium users, the DreamSpot team predicts about 189 _one week subscriptions_ and 81 _over one week subscriptions_ sold directly from the platform, accounting for a 2% credit card commission.

-  As described in @bmc, one of the Business Model Patterns followed was the *Multi-Sided Platform*: as a result, the main income comes from advertisements.
-Thanks to the #link("https://adsense.google.com/start/")[Google AdSense revenue calculator], the DreamSpot team estimated a total earning of US$dollar$0.014 per advertisement.
-The total amount is calculated considering three banners in the main page and a total of three 40-minutes session per free user, also accounting for an advertisement rotation of 5 minutes.
-Also, non-registered users that take advantage of the 40-minutes trial should also be taken into account: some of them will most probably limit the trial to about 15 minutes, therefore, it's safe to assume that 3 of these users will generate the same amount of money of a standard free-user.
+  As described in @bmc, one of the Business Model Patterns followed was the *Multi-Sided Platform*; as a result, the main income comes from advertisements.
+Thanks to the #link("https://adsense.google.com/start/")[Google AdSense revenue calculator], the DreamSpot team estimated a total earning of US $dollar$0,014 per advertisement.
+The total amount is calculated considering three banners in the main page, a total of three 40-minutes sessions per free user (estimated necessary to organize a trip) and a 5-minutes rotation per advertisement.
+Furthermore, non-registered users that take advantage of the 40-minutes trial should also be taken into account.
+Thus, roughly three of these users will generate the same amount of money of a standard free-user.

-  Premium pricing, described in @bmc, have been chosen based on the minimum amount tha made the total cash out financiable by investors on the first year.
+  Premium pricing, described in @bmc, have been chosen based on the minimum amount that made the total cash out financiable by investors on the first year.
 To partially cover the initial printing of physical premium cards, which code will be printed in the customers' receipt to allow reuse of the cards, in-store purchases are increased.

   Regarding relevant costs, the DreamSpot team decided to #link("www.marcaria.com/register/trademarkprices.asp?country=USA")[register its trademark] in the US and subsidize users with a lottery of 10 premium plans.
-Moreover, Google Gemini fees have been approximated to US$dollar$ 0.00075 per request, approximating about 200 requests per conversation.
+Moreover, Google Gemini fees have been approximated to US $dollar$0,00075 per request, approximating about 200 requests per conversation. // TODO: cosa si intende per conversation?
+ANDREA

-  The in-depth details can be found in the @at2[Attachment] and in the #link("https://docs.google.com/spreadsheets/d/1Rc_sHanO0h0rdAr99SsFMEA_FSssRvdaj7XuofoJZyE/edit?gid=157659979#gid=157659979")[spreadsheet].
+  The in-depth details can be found in the :@at2[Attachment] and in the #link("https://docs.google.com/spreadsheets/d/1Rc_sHanO0h0rdAr99SsFMEA_FSssRvdaj7XuofoJZyE/edit?gid=157659979#gid=157659979")[spreadsheet].

-  With an initial investment of US$dollar$10251, the platform will became profitable from the third year, estimating a US$dollar$21722 EBITDA.
+  With an initial investment of US $dollar$10.251, the platform will became profitable from the third year, estimating a US $dollar$21.722 EBITDA.

   //Under here put attachments